ZONESTAR3D/Upgrade-kit-guide/HOTEND/E4 4-IN-1-OUT Non-Mixing Color Hotend/FAQ/readme.md

 -----
 ## Troubleshooting of E4 hotend
 After made more than 1000 print tests, we summarized the possible problems at the E4 hotend, especially the causes of filament(s) clogged(blockage) and their solutions for your reference.
-- If you don't know the working principle of E4 (4-IN-1-OUT Non mix color) hot end, we suggest you read this document ([**Some things must to know about E4 hotend**](#📖-some-things-must-to-know-about-e4-hotend)) first.
+- If you don't know the working principle of E4 (4-IN-1-OUT Non mix color) hot end, we suggest you read this document ([**:point_down:E4 hotend work principle**](#some-things-must-to-know-about-e4-hotend)) first.
 - The reason why the E4 hot end cannot be used for printing may not come from the hot end itself.
-Therefore, before making a judgment, it is best to refer to [**this guide**](#💡-test-whether-the-hot-end-can-work-normally) to simply test whether the E4 hot end can work normally.
+Therefore, before making a judgment, it is best to refer to [**:point_down:Test whether the hot end can work normally**](#test-whether-the-hot-end-can-work-normally) to simply test whether the E4 hot end can work normally.
-- If your E4 hot end can basically complete printing, but there are defects on the printed part, please refer to [**this section**](#🐛-the-printing-can-be-completed-normally-but-there-are-defects-on-the-printed-objects).
+- If your E4 hot end can basically complete printing, but there are defects on the printed part, please refer to [**:point_down:Print defect issue**](#the-printing-can-be-completed-normally-but-there-are-defects-on-the-printed-objects).
-- If your E4 hot end often has serious blockage, please refer to [**this section**](#🐛-e4-hot-end-is-often-seriously-blocked-and-completely-unable-to-print).
+- If your E4 hot end often has serious blockage, please refer to [**:point_down:serious clogged issue**](#e4-hot-end-is-often-seriously-blocked-and-completely-unable-to-print).

 -----
-### :book: Some things must to know about E4 hotend
+### Some things must to know about E4 hotend
 #### :one: [Woking principle of E4 hotend][1]
 If you are not clear about the working principle of E4, please click [**here**][1] to view it, to understand how E4 works will help you to find understand the problem and the reason what caused.
 #### :two: Brief of E4 hotend structure